GustavoKuroda/NLW-Journey/README.md

 # Overview

-A trip management application developed at the event NLW Unite by Rocketseat.
+A trip management application developed at the event NLW Journey by Rocketseat.

 # Objectives